opentrustlabs/opentrust-identity/README.md

 ```bash
 openssl req -x509 -newkey rsa:2048 -nodes -keyout initialization.key -out initialization.crt -days 2
 ```

+You should use a different key-pair for each environment that you are initializing.

 To start initialization, open your browser to: